BanuSelinTosun/BanuSelinTosun.github.io/index.md

 ### Profile

   * Data scientist with a detailed understanding of mathematics and applied statistics in a Python environment, with 10+ years of experience in analytical problem solving
-  * Hands-on experience working with big data, with a focus on finding meaningful conclusions
+  * Hands-on experience working with big data (Apache Spark) with a focus on finding meaningful conclusions
   * Experience in experiment design
   * Experience in explaining and presenting results in context

 ### Technical Skills

-  *	Data science & analysis expertise using Python (pandas, NumPy, scikit-learn), Matlab, and SQL well-versed in machine learning algorithms
+  *	Data science & analysis expertise using Python (pandas, NumPy, Seaborn, Scikit-learn, TensorFlow, Caffe2), Spark, SQL, MatLab, and well-versed in Machine Learning, Feature Engineering, Experimental Design, Statistical Analysis
-  * Git, Spark, Hadoop, QGIS, and basic knowledge of HTML, JavaScript, & CSS
+  * Git, Hadoop, AWS, Azure, QGIS, Horovod, Docker, Octave, AWS, MS Azure, CNTK and basic knowledge of HTML, JavaScript, & CSS
   * Material characterization and processing expertise in both research and manufacturing environments

 ## Data Science Projects
+  * Preventative Maintanance with Lenovo LCE Team
+    - Build end-to-end pipeline for laptop crashes using big data (40 GB daily over the course of 4 months) in Databricks PySpark environment
+    - Developed Hypothesis driven investigation maps to priorities the value and the collection feasibility of necessary data
+    - Formed multi-component solution engine that detects Anomalies and predicts (via Clustering & Classification) fail types
+    - Obtained over 87 % average AUC-PR over the detection of top 10 failure modes

+  * Object Detection and Behavior Detection with Microsoft Azure Media Services
+    - 6 months on POC around object detection algorithms and bench marking of various Tensorflow Model Zoo models on performance and computational power along with cost optimization
+    - Built pipelines to customize trainings and model comparison for end-user in mean Average Precision and Inference time
+    - Developed a distributed training pipeline by Horovod to shorten the training time by number of nodes

   * [TakeAPic](http://takeapic.online/)
     - January 2018 [GitHub](https://github.com/BanuSelinTosun/TakeAPic) on analyzing the Facial Expressions.
 I build an in house CNN model to classify the 7 different expressions using a 55K+ image DB.
 I used an Nvidia GPU along with TensorFlow, Keras, and Cuda process on AWS EC2 instance along with 400 GB attached volumes.
 The confusion matrix showed over 99% accuracy.
 The misidentified classes were sadness vs fear and anger vs surprise.